jvfon/Blog/articles/tech/Shopify/themeDevBasics.md

         {% endif %}
 ```

-Whe you refresh your shop the new changes won't appear because the customer account has to be enabled.
+When you refresh your shop the new changes won't appear because the customer account has to be enabled.

-Go to your shopify shop setting and change it.
+Go to your shopify shop settings and change it.
+Setting is located on the left panel at the bottom.

+Click on "checkout".
+Check "accounts are optional".